sogars/volume-based_activity_detector/README.md

 - Logins from unusual geolocations
 - Timing-based anomalies (i.e., suspicious login intervals)

-By emphasizing behavioral context + risk-relevant logic, the detection engine is designed to support security engineers, threat hunters, and analysts who want scalable yet tunable detection logic.
-That can be tuned for a wide scale of use cases.
+By emphasizing behavioral context + risk-relevant logic, the detection engine is designed to support security engineers, threat hunters, and analysts who want scalable yet tunable detection logic that can also be tuned for a wide scale of use cases.
 ---

 ## Key Features